 How to have Emails Skip the Inbox (Archive)

-Email can be a wonderful tool, but it can also be a source of stress, particularly if you have an inbox overflowing with messages that aren't necessarily important.
-Luckily we have a few tools at our disposal to give us the flexibility to manage our inboxes effectively so they become a tool of efficiency rather than a pit of anxiety.
+Email can be a wonderful tool, but it can also be a source of stress, particularly if your inbox is overflowing with messages that aren't necessarily important.
+Luckily, we have a few tools at our disposal to give us the flexibility to manage our inboxes effectively, so they become a tool of efficiency rather than a pit of anxiety.

-Here we'll talk about getting emails to skip the inbox in Gmail.
+Here, we'll talk about archiving emails in Gmail.

-It might not seem like a lof of time-saving by auto-archiving an email, but if you consider that the average person receives over 100 emails per day, that can add up to a lot of time saved.
+It might not seem like saving a lot of time by auto-archiving an email, but considering that the average person receives over 100 emails per day, that can add up to a lot of time saved.

 Note: "Skipping the inbox" is the same as "archiving", which will remove the "inbox" label from the email, but not send it to the trash.
 You can access them at any time in your "All Mail" view or via search.

-How to Skip the Inbox with Gmail Filters
+How to Archive Emails in Gmail Using Filters

 So how do we actually get emails to skip the inbox?